With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreHibiscus Childrens Center is a mental health clinic in Martin County, FL, located at 4001 Nw Savannah Road, 34957.
+Learn MoreHibiscus Childrens Center is a mental health facility in Martin County, FL, located at 4001 Nw Savannah Road, 34957.
 Hibiscus Childrens Center provides residential treatment and telemedicine/telehealth.
-Hibiscus Childrens Center offers trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
-Hibiscus Childrens Center also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered at Hibiscus Childrens Center include education services.
+Hibiscus Childrens Center provides behavior modification, psychotropic medication and trauma therapy to children / adolescents.
+Hibiscus Childrens Center also supports children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Hibiscus Childrens Center include education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.